tnebooks/10th-science/questions/science/environmental-management/erosion.md

 ---
 choices:
-  - no rain fall
+  - "no rain fall"
-  - low rainfall
+  - "low rainfall"
-  - none of these
+  - "none of these"
 answers:
-  - rain fall is high
+  - "rain fall is high"
 ---